 It sounds like you knew you were a musician from an early age.
 What do you say to people who aren't so sure of their path?

 Just keep trying to figure out what you're passionate about.
 I'm a very, very confident person because I'm not afraid to fail, so I can choose whatever path I want to.
 If it doesn't work out, if I don't like it, it doesn't matter to me.

-Q. You resist connecting to a particular genre, is that right?
+You also resist connecting to a particular genre, is that right?

 Absolutely.
 I have a record store (The Artform Studio, co-housed with wife Sherry's beauty salon) and I tell people that new music to me is old records I've never heard.
 I love classic, I love vinyl culture.
 And I love to make new music based on what's been done already, to synthesize that with new perspectives.

 [My project] with Ali Shaheed Muhammed, The Midnight Hour, is a mix of hip-hop to cinema to jazz to classic rock to classic soul.
-We didn't try to make an album that would, quote, appeal to people.
+We didn't try to make an album that would "appeal" to people.
 We just made an album that we really like a lot.
 And this is the first album out of all the music that I've created that has had this kind of universal appeal.